cylc/cylc-doc/src/user-guide/writing-suites/runtime.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Task job scripts are executed from within
-:term:`work directories <work directory>` created automatically under the suite run directory.
+:term:`work directories <work directory>` created automatically under the workflow run directory.
 A task can get its own work directory from ``$CYLC_TASK_WORK_DIR`` (or simply ``$PWD`` if it does not ``cd`` elsewhere at runtime).
 By default the location contains task name and cycle point, to